Add Your Heading Text Here

-If you’re transitioning to a vegan diet, it’s crucial to understand the micronutrients you need for optimal health and how to obtain them from a plant-based diet.
+If you’ve been plant-based for a while or transitioning to a vegan diet, it’s crucial to understand the micronutrients you need for optimal health and how to obtain them from a plant-based diet.

 Some individuals may consider taking a multivitamin to meet these micronutrient needs, but it’s not going to be the best option for several reasons.